Robocup-simplus/simplus_vrep/EASY_SETUP.md

 ---

 # macOS
-In order to make the communication with server easier, some applications are created.
-These Applications will be run by duoble clicking on them and you can find the current running application list on the mac's top menu.
+In order to make the communication with server easier, some applications and scripts are created.
+You can choose using applications or scripts .The Applications will be run by duoble clicking on them and you can find the current running application list on the mac's top menu.

   ![Applications status](docs/img/mac_runpackage.png?raw=true "Applications status")